apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #cassandra.keyspace.replication=3
 ```

-initialize the database (required only on first startup)
+Initialize the database (required only on first startup)

 ```bash